piwi3910/neuroroute/README.md

 ## Secure API Key Management

-NeuroRoute requires API keys for OpenAI and Anthropic services.
-To ensure these keys remain secure:

-1. **Never commit API keys to Git**
+NeuroRoute provides two methods for managing API keys:

+### 1. Database Storage (Recommended)

+API keys are stored securely in a local SQLite database:

+- Keys are not exposed in environment variables or configuration files
+- Database files are automatically excluded from git
+- API endpoints allow for easy management of keys

+### 2. Environment Variables

+For backward compatibility, API keys can still be provided via environment variables:

 - The `.env` file is included in `.gitignore` to prevent accidental commits
 - Always use `.env.example` with placeholder values in version control

+### Best Practices

+1. **Never commit API keys to Git**
 2. **Rotate API keys regularly**
-   - Periodically generate new API keys and update your local `.env` file
-   - Revoke old keys after rotation

 3. **Use environment-specific keys**
-   - Use different API keys for development, testing, and production
-   - Consider using API key management services for production environments

 4. **Monitor API key usage**
-   - Regularly check your API usage dashboards for unusual activity
-   - Set up billing alerts to prevent unexpected charges

 5. **Limit API key permissions**
-   - When possible, use scoped API keys with minimal required permissions
-   - Create separate keys for different services or components

 ## Usage